benweissmann/dbsc-proxy/README.md

   bound session's private key.
 Defaults to `15m` (15 minutes).
 This is a string in any format supported by Go's [ParseDuration](https://pkg.go.dev/time#ParseDuration).

+- `DBSC_PROXY_SET_X_FORWARDED`: Whether to replace the request's X-Forwarded headers with new values based on the request to DBSC proxy.

+  If true, DBSC proxy will:
+  - Remove the  `Forwarded`, `X-Forwarded-Host`, and `X-Forwarded-Proto` headers from the  client request
+  - Add its own `X-Forwarded-Host` and `X-Forwarded-Proto` headers with the `Host` header value and connection protocol of the request as it arrived
+  - If `X-Forwarded-For` is present on the request, the client IP is appended to the end of the value, otherwise a new `X-Forwarded-For` header is added with the client IP.

+  Otherwise (by default), DBSC proxy will not make any changes to these headers.

+- `DBSC_PROXY_REWRITE_HOST`: By default, DBSC Proxy does not rewrite the `Host` header of the request.
+If you want it to do so, set this environment variable to `true` to rewrite the `Host` header to the hostname from `DBSC_PROXY_UPSTREAM`.

+## HTTP Headers

 The proxy will add a `Dbsc-Proxy-Public-Key` header to requests it sends to the upstream server for clients that have registered a DBSC session and are using the short-lived, device-bound session cookie. you may want to store or